ALGERIA & TUNISIA

 Atmospheric Algiers

-Algiers has a rich and complex history that spans over a millennium.
-Originally founded by the Phoenicians and later developed by the Romans as Icosium, the city gained prominence in the 10th century when the Berber Zirid dynasty established it as a significant port.
-More recently colonised by the French, until gaining independence in 1962, today this vibrant city offers a blend of old-world charm and modern development.
-We start our adventure this morning in the centuries-old Casbah, built on the ruins of Icosium on a steep hill overlooking the Mediterranean Sea.
-Now a UNESCO World-Heritage site, its labyrinth of streets house a wonderful collection of old mosques and Ottoman-style palaces and gardens.
-We then continue into Downtown Algiers, which stands in striking contrast to the Casbah.
-Developed extensively during French colonial rule, its grand boulevards and elegant 19th-century buildings reflect a blend of Haussmannian urban planning and Moorish revival architecture.
-After exploring the port and promenade,
+Algiers’ rich and complex history spans more than a millennium.
+Founded by the Phoenicians and later developed by the Romans as Icosium, it gained prominence in the 10th century under the Berber Zirid dynasty.
+Colonised by the French until 1962, today it offers a captivating blend of old-world charm and modern vitality.
+We begin in the centuries-old Casbah, built on the ruins of Icosium and overlooking the Mediterranean.
+Now a UNESCO World-Heritage site, its maze of lanes reveals Ottoman mosques, palaces and gardens.
+We continue into Downtown Algiers, whose grand boulevards and 19th-century façades reflect Haussmannian planning mixed with Moorish revival style.
+After exploring the port and promenade, the remainder of the afternoon and evening are at leisure.
+Overnight Algiers (B)

 • Day 3 | Wednesday 28 January